zachhannum/the-word-of-iron/manuscript/chapter_10.md

 Years of practiced reflexes had ingrained in Marcus what he likened to a sixth sense, which screamed at him to move. *Move*.
 He dropped to the ground, ignoring the sharp painful impact against his knees.
 A shadow fell over him, and Marcus rolled to his right.
 Pushing himself into a crouched stance.

-Before him stood a creature unlike any other natural thing that walked his own world.
-Taller than him, the beast craned its elongated, jagged maw and loosed a series of foul croaks and clicks in his direction.
-Leathery wings flapped as it stalked towards Marcus.
+Before him stood a creature unlike any other natural thing that walked in his own world.
+Taller than he by half, the beast craned its elongated, jagged maw and loosed a series of foul croaks and clicks in his direction.
+Dark, leathery wings flapped as it stalked towards Marcus.
 Dregs of black vapor sloughed off of its body, pooling at it's clawed feet.
-Snapping jaws and red eyes prowled ever-closer, and Marcus readied himself, rolling to the balls of his heels.
+Snapping jaws gleaming with yellow teeth and red eyes prowled ever-closer, and Marcus readied himself, rolling to the balls of his heels.
+He brought his fists up to protect his face.

-“Don't!”
-Hawthorne shouted from behind, but it was too late.
+“Don’t!”
+Hawthorne shouted from behind.
+But it was too late.

 Quicker than he could have imagined, the creature lunged.
-A bolt sprouted from the monster's eye and it gurgled, swaying to one side, giving Marcus a chance to evade the charge.
+A feathered bolt sprouted from the monster's eye and it gurgled, swaying to one side, giving Marcus a chance to narrowly evade the charge.
 Using the full weight of his momentum, he swung his metal fist into the beast's jaw.
 A satisfying crunch.
 An otherworldly shriek.
 A rush of air knocked Marcus momentarily off-balance.

 In an instant, the monster took flight, still shrieking its awful melody.
 Then, the forest was lit by a column of orange fire.
 Marcus whirled to see Hawthorne, arm raised, his other arm supporting the gesture.
 Tendrils of smoke still billowed from his closed fist.

-The firey blast had missed the creature by a few feet, and as the flames died, the dark form disappeared into the trees, though it's cries still pierced Marcus’ ears.
+The fiery blast had missed the creature by a few feet, and as the flames died, the dark form disappeared into the trees, though it's cries still pierced Marcus’ ears.

 “Cursed sands.”
 Hawthorne dropped his arm.
 “Thats not good.”

+"What.
+Was.
+That?"
+Marcus whispered.
+His mind reeled, hazey from the magic cast by Hawthorne.
+Fire magic.
+Destruction.
+The shrieks still rang in his ears.
+They seemed to reverberate in his skull. *That was a close one*.
+If Rykker hadn't managed to shoot the creature, he wasn't sure if he could have avoided its onslaught.

+“I call them Stridors.”
+Hawthorne straightened, dusting soot from his arms.
+“Creatures from the outer realms.
+From beyond the veil of reality.
+When the magi cultivated the Forest, the boundary to beyond held firm, but now...”

+He shook his head, then embarked yet again on his unseen path through the trees, leaving Marcus and the rest in stunned silence.

+“Come now, he called.
+We must hurry, for Stridors travel in packs.”

+At this, they hastened to follow, unwilling to be caught by any more of the creatures without their guide.